mshernandez5/coinaccount/README.md

 ```

 Please change the username and password to non-default values.
 After saving the new configuration, the changes will take effect after starting `vertcoind` (recommended, headless) or `vertcoin-qt` (graphical interface).

+Make sure to let the node fully sync before using CoinAccount.
+Also be aware that a withdraw request may fail if the node has not been running long enough, regardless of whether or not it has caught up with the blockchain.
+Without running long enough the node will not be able to provide fee estimates to CoinAccount which are essential to withdrawals.
+This is especially relevant to smaller coins which do not have a large volume of transactions to use as a basis for fees.

 ## MariaDB Configuration
 You will need to install MariaDB to run CoinAccount.
 For Linux users, it is available in the default repositories for most distributions.